-See how much it costs to run an electric fireplace, get 8 practical cost saving tips and use this calculator to see how much it costs you to run your (or any) electric fireplace.
+See how much it costs to run an electric fireplace in 2023, get 8 practical cost saving tips and use this calculator to see how much it costs you to run your (or any) electric fireplace.

 Continue reading to get a more detailed running cost breakdown, access an electric fireplace electricity cost calculator, and get 8 useful tips to reduce your running costs.

 Note: the following is based on an electric fireplace energy efficiency study, which analysed the power consumption of 117 different electric fireplaces.
 All of the data can be found here: Electric Fireplace Energy Efficiency Results [Most Efficient + Wattage & BTU For 117 Models].

 - How much does it cost to run an electric fire for an hour?

 - How much does it cost to run an electric fireplace per month?

 - Cost to run an electric fireplace data summary